To one the owner gave five talents,

 SHARING THE PEACE OF CHRIST

 Gracious God, we give you our lives, symbolized in these gifts.
 Receive them with love, bless them with grace and use them according to your will.
-Send us as vessels of your grace to all who are hurting, for the sake of the healing of the world, in the name of Christ as the power of your Holy Spirit.
+You have given us each gifts with which to live your gospel and share your grace.
+Send us, each with our own way of blessing, and together as the Body of Christ, for the sake of the healing of the world, in the name of Christ and the power of your Spirit.
 Amen.

 THE LIFE OF THE CHURCH IN THE WORLD